Z0H0/Z0H0.github.io/_posts/2017-10-6-flipped-post.markdown

 Finally, Juli’s story was reported in the newspaper so Bryce’s grandfather had a good impression with Juli which confused Bryce.
 Later on, Juli won the first prize in the technological show with the program that chicken laid eggs so that she became the focus in the whole school which disappointed Bryce a lot.
 What is more, Bryce heard his families said Juli’s eggs were not **sanitary**（卫生的） so he threw them away without telling anyone when Juli give them eggs to him.
 ![alt text](/assets/images/D104008C-BCE6-478D-8373-1CDDCB1D3E09.jpeg "Title")
 ![alt text](/assets/images/FCAB0580-DDBB-4704-8E64-34E8FAD95475.jpeg "Title")
 However, Juli finally knew the truth and was so sad which turned their relationship into the worst situation.
-Juli told his families that he want to fix the backyard behind their house, which led to a quarrel in her family **on account of**（由于）their **poverty**（贫穷）.
-But the girl understood his family and decided to do it herself.in addition, Bryce’s grandfather also helped her to rebuild the backyard.
+Juli told her families that she want to fix the backyard behind their house, which led to a quarrel in her family **on account of**（由于）their **poverty**（贫穷）.
+But the girl understood her family and decided to do it herself.in addition, Bryce’s grandfather also helped her to rebuild the backyard.
 Therefore, Bryce began to pay attention to the girl.
 But Juli didn’t care about Bryce later.
 Bryce showed his apology to Juli but it didn’t work.
 Later in the selection of launch boy, Juli voted another boy but not Bryce and in the dinner gathering between the two families, Juli ignore him as usual.
 ![alt text](/assets/images/F5099730-3409-4173-B19C-31B9F3AD0DD6.jpeg "Title")
 ![alt text](/assets/images/5ED85C83-FEEB-4614-AD7F-159E4DC1FD86.jpeg "Title")
 Until Bryce really understood and love Juli with his grandfather’ guidance, Juli forgave and made peace with him.